Bill changing NC high school sports oversight OK'd by panel - WWAY TV

-RALEIGH, NC (AP) — Legislation that would end the North Carolina High School Athletic Association’s century-long role overseeing state interscholastic sports has cleared a Senate committee.
+RALEIGH, N.C.
+(AP) — Legislation that would end the North Carolina High School Athletic Association’s century-long role overseeing interscholastic sports has cleared a Senate committee.

 The Republican-authored bill recommended on Wednesday would create a new North Carolina Interscholastic Athletic Commission.